Dunajská Streda: Ethnic tensions

-In June 1887 the synagogue was set on fire and 64 more Jewish buildings in the city.
-In the same year the Jewish quarter was sacked and delinquents attacked Jews in the street and their homes.
+In June 1887, the synagogue was set on fire, and 64 more Jewish buildings in the city.
+In the same year, the Jewish quarter was sacked, and delinquents attacked Jews in the street and their homes.
 Not until military units were alerted did the attacks stop.
-The damage was heavy and about 80 Jewish families were left homeless.
+The damage was heavy, and about 80 Jewish families were left homeless.

-May 1944, Jewish males under the age of 48 were drafted to work squads in different areas.
-On that same date the order to establish a ghetto in Dunajska Streda was issued.
+In May 1944, Jewish males under the age of 48 were drafted to work squads in different areas.
+On that same date, the order to establish a ghetto in Dunajska Streda was issued.
 Three streets on the Eastern side of the synagogue were set aside for the Jewish population.
-Within 48 hours all the Jews in town had to leave their houses and move into the ghetto that was run by officers of the Hungarian army.
-Immediately upon leaving their houses army personnel and town residents broke into them and looted the possessions that were left behind.
-In the middle of May 1944 Jews from about 70 towns, including Samorin and Magendorf, were sent to the ghetto too.
+Within 48 hours, all the Jews in town had to leave their houses and move into the ghetto that was run by officers of the Hungarian army.
+Immediately upon leaving their houses, army personnel and town residents broke into them and looted the possessions that were left behind.
+In the middle of May 1944, Jews from about 70 towns, including Samorin and Magendorf, were sent to the ghetto too.

 On June 8, 1944, came the announcement of the evacuation from the ghetto.
-The first stage was assembling all the Jews in the synagogue building and courtyard, and several days later the actual deportation began.
+The first stage was assembling all the Jews in the synagogue building and courtyard, and several days later, the actual deportation began.

-A 2008 soccer match between FC Dunajska Streda and Slovan Bratislava was disrupted by Slovak riot police after only 15 minutes injuring more than 60 people, many of whom lost consciousness or suffered injuries including concussion and broken jaws.
-Local policemen stormed Hungarian nationals, who were at the game to support the home team and to protest the burning of a Hungarian flag at an earlier game. flags with Árpád stripes, were being waved and the home crowd sang the Hungarian national anthem before kickoff.
+A 2008 football match between FC Dunajska Streda and Slovan Bratislava was disrupted by Slovak riot police after only 15 minutes, injuring more than 60 people, many of whom lost consciousness or suffered injuries, including concussion and broken jaws.
+Local policemen stormed Hungarian nationals, who were at the game to support the home team and to protest the burning of a Hungarian flag at an earlier game. flags with Árpád stripes were being waved, and the home crowd sang the Hungarian national anthem before kickoff.

-Press reports from the scene said that the police failed to act against Bratislava supporters who were throwing smoke bombs, noise grenades and other missiles on the pitch.
-Based on videos posted on the internet showing the incident from various angles the supporters were not doing anything that would warrant such an intervention by police.
-Five days after the game the Slovak police presented a photo as evidence, showing one of the supporters raising his fist to throw a punch, but police officers can not be seen on the image.
+Press reports from the scene said that the police failed to act against Bratislava supporters who were throwing smoke bombs, noise grenades, and other missiles on the pitch.
+Based on videos posted on the internet showing the incident from various angles, the supporters were not doing anything that would warrant such an intervention by the police.
+Five days after the game, the Slovak police presented a photo as evidence, showing one of the supporters raising his fist to throw a punch, but police officers can not be seen in the image.
 Spontaneous demonstrations were held in Budapest at the embassy and the consulate of Slovakia on the night of the incident.
 Protesters lit candles to honor the victims and burned a Slovak flag.